-7. The HSUS meets all 20 of the comprehensive and demanding Charity Accountability standards of the Better Business Bureau Wise Giving Alliance (BBBWGA), and has been rated three or four stars each year for the past decade by Charity Navigator.
-In 2010, Worth magazine named The HSUS one of the 10 most fiscally responsible charities in America.
+7. The HSUS meets all 20 of the comprehensive and demanding Charity Accountability standards of the Better Business Bureau Wise Giving Alliance (BBBWGA) and named by Worth magazine as one of the 10 most fiscally responsible charities in America.
 The HSUS maintains strong business partnerships with some of the nation's best known corporations as well as with smaller enterprises that are committed to a more humane world.

 8. The HSUS celebrates pets and the human-animal bond every day, including in its own workplace.
 Many HSUS staff members bring their canine companions to work, and the organization has published a public how-to manual, "Dogs at Work," encouraging other companies to provide this opportunity as well.